d1mnewz/interviews/README.md

 # Brief
 At some point of my professional career, I've been through an endless path of interviews.
 There were some weeks when I had 4-6 interviews scheduled and that was not the limit I believe.
+There were some exceptions, but mostly they were quite standard: 15 minutes HR interview/selling the company to you, ~1h of technical interview (what is the difference between abstract class and an interface questions for an hour), your questions to the company and that's it.
+You get an offer, decline it and go for the next one.

 # My vision on interviews and why you should take those chances
   TODO